common name: avocado lace bug

 - Abud Antun AJ.
 1991.
 Presence of the avocado lace bug, Pseudacysta perseae (Heidemann) (Hemiptera: Tingidae) in Dominican Republic.
 Primera Jornado de Proteccion Vegetal, University of Santo Domingo, Santo Domingo, Dominican Republic, (Abstract, p.
 4).

 - Blatchley WS.
 1926.
 Heteroptera or True Bugs of Eastern North America, with Especial Reference to the Faunas of Indiana and Florida.
-Nature Publishing Company, Indianapolis.
+Nature Publishing Company, Indianapolis, USA.
 1116 pp.